bangbangcon/bangbangcon.github.io/index.md

 ## Who's speaking?

 Our [call for talk](give-a-talk.html) proposals is closed.
 Thanks for all your wonderful talk proposal submissions!
+Learn more about our amazing [speakers](speakers.html)!

+## Livestream

+Join the !!Con 2019 livestream on [Saturday, May 11th](https://www.youtube.com/watch?v=L_MDgUYVCoo) and [Sunday, May 12th](https://www.youtube.com/watch?v=Bz3eZinhyoE)!

+Live streaming starts at 10am each day - see our [program](program.html) for details.

 <a name="where" id="where"></a>